vincbeaulieu/HDV-LIG14/Dataset-Generator/README.md

 sh batch.sh [batch_size] [stating_index] [destination_path]

 ## Description:
 SPOT_RNA auto-generator, with batch_size and starting sequence number as inputs.
-After every generated batch, missing data, if any, are solved, and all the generated data from the SPOT_RNA algorithm is uploaded to GitHub in batch of 50, to not exceed the 100MB upload limit.
+After every generated batch, missing data, if any, are resolved, and all the generated data from the SPOT_RNA algorithm is uploaded to GitHub.
+The number of sequences to be committed are limited to not exceed the 100MB limits established by github.
+The push frequence can be selected based on system stability and personnal preferences.

 ## Options:
 Does not take any options.